daisvke/ft_otp/README.md

   50, 51, 52, 53, 54, 55, 56, 57                          // 2-9
 };
 ```
+However, RFC 4648 decoding is only using `2-7` as numerical values.<br />

-The mismatch between the DUDE and RFC 4648 Base32 decoding caused inconsistencies in the generated TOTP.
+This mismatch between the DUDE and RFC 4648 Base32 decoding caused inconsistencies in the generated TOTP.

 ## Graphic User Interface